muzixing/draft-lbdd-cats-dp-sr/draft-lbdd-cats-dp-sr-05.md

 The CATS overlay encapsulation is established from an Ingress CATS-Router to an Egress CATS-Router connected to a service contact instance.
 The service contact instance is typically hosted in a service site.

-Depending on the deployment requirements, CIS-IDs may be needed to indicate where to forward the packet to a specific interface pointing to a specific site in the case that multiple sites connect to the same Egress CATS-Router.
+As defined in the CATS framework, a CSCI-ID is the identifier of a specific service contact instance.
+Depending on the deployment requirements, a CSCI-ID may be needed to indicate where to forward the packet in the case that multiple sites connect to the same Egress CATS-Router.

 ### CATS Components